Art

 Chasing the Light at California Food Photography Workshop

 Michael Waters pulled out a small notebook during workshop one day.
 He pointed to it as the repository for ideas, quotes, scraps of life that he might need a lifeline to find later on in his poetry.
-I still remember him talking about reading articles about art in the New York Times, how one form of creativity informs another.
-And it makes sense.
+I still remember him talking about reading articles about art in the New York Times, how one form… Continue reading Chasing the Light at California Food Photography Workshop

 In a word